-New writers of nonfiction are often unaware that they don’t need to write a full manuscript before taking their book to market.
-If you’re writing nonfiction, all you need at the outset is a 30-ish page proposal and one or two sample chapters.
-For novelists, on the other hand, the burden of work and risk falls to them right away; they absolutely have to invest the time and effort it takes to write their novel before approaching an agent or editor.
-Nonfiction writers?
-All you need is that proposal.
+New writers of nonfiction (with the exception of memoir) are often unaware that they don’t need to write a full manuscript before taking their book to market.
+Apart from memoir, if you’re working on a book of nonfiction—history/politics/current affairs, technology, business, design, science, sociology, etc.—what you need at the outset is a 30-ish page proposal and one or two sample chapters.
+For novelists and memoirists too, the burden of work and risk falls to them right away; they absolutely have to invest the time and effort it takes to write their novel before approaching an agent or editor.

-But it’s not as easy as it sounds.
-While writing a nonfiction proposal is a smaller feat than writing the full manuscript, it’s no cakewalk.
+While writing a nonfiction proposal seems a smaller feat than writing the full manuscript, it’s no cakewalk.
 A proposal is essentially a business plan designed to enlist shrewd investors.
 First, you need to convince your dream agent to invest a good deal of time and attention in you and in your book on spec.
-In order for a book to make good business sense for agents, they not only need to be passionate about it, they also need to see your proposal describing a big, bold book idea they strongly believe will sell well on the trade market and may even have a chance of hitting a bestseller list.
+In order for a book to make good business sense for agents, they not only need to be passionate about it, they also need to see your proposal describing a big, bold book idea they believe will sell well on the trade market and may even have a chance of hitting a bestseller list.
+Tall order!

-Literary agents are looking for this tall order because editors will only make an offer of an advance if they’re passionate about the project, excited about the prospect of working with you as an author, and fully convinced your idea for a book is worth the cost and efforts their publishing team will engage in if they commit.
-You’re asking an editor and his or her team to invest in reading, editing, copyediting, performing a legal-read (if necessary, which requires their legal counsel), designing the book, designing the cover, selling the idea in to book buyers across all territories they have rights to sell in, producing, printing, distributing to booksellers and, finally, publicizing.
+Literary agents are looking for that tall order because editors will only make an offer of an advance if they’re passionate about the project, excited about the prospect of working with you as an author, and are fully convinced your idea for a book is worth the cost and efforts their publishing team will engage in if they commit.
+An editor and his or her team must invest in reading, editing, copyediting, performing a legal-read (if necessary, which requires their legal counsel), designing the book, designing the cover, selling the idea in to book buyers across all territories they have rights to sell in, producing, printing, distributing to booksellers and, finally, publicizing and marketing.